-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: March 10, 2020

-The battle royale genre has taken the video game industry market by storm.
-There are all kinds of battle royale games releasing into the market regularly, but some stand out over others.
-One of those being Call of Duty: Warzone, a new title release in the genre that came out in March of 2020.
-This is your typical battle royale type of game but set within the Call of Duty universe.
-Players will have the ability to customize their character and loadouts a bit before dropping into a massive map.
-From there it’s all about taking the competition out.
+The battle royale genre has taken the video game industry by storm.
+One of the most popular in recent memory is Call of Duty: Warzone released in March of 2020.
+This is your typical battle royale set within the Call of Duty universe.
+Players have the ability to customize their character and loadouts a bit before dropping into a massive map and trying to demolish the competition.

-Just like with other battle royale games, there is a focus on exploring the map, gathering resources, and of course fighting off other players.
-Likewise, there are a few different game mode options which means if you rather not go lone wolf then you can start games with duos, trios, or even quads.
-The development studio has been working on the game rather regularly to ensure that fixes are in place along with a variety of gameplay options.
-It’s also been stated that there will be some elements from other Call of Duty franchises that will end up in this title which we would imagine being maps, weapons, and perks.
+Like other games in the genre, players will be exploring the map, gathering resources, and fighting off other players.
+There are a few different game mode options allowing you to play solo or in duos, trios, or quads.
+The development studio has been updating the game regularly to ensure that bugs are fixed as soon as possible.

 - Developer: Blizzard Entertainment